Isotopes of iridium

 There are two natural isotopes of iridium (_{77}Ir), ^{191}Ir and ^{193}Ir, both stable.
-In addition, there are known 40 radioisotopes with mass numbers 164 through 205, the most stable being ^{192}Ir with a half-life of 73.82 days, and many nuclear isomers, the most stable of which is ^{192m2}Ir with a half-life of 241 years.
+In addition, there are 40 known radioisotopes with mass numbers 164 through 205, the most stable being ^{192}Ir with a half-life of 73.82 days, and many nuclear isomers, the most stable of which is ^{192m2}Ir with a half-life of 241 years.
 All other nuclides have half-lives under two weeks, most under a day.
 All isotopes of iridium are either radioactive or observationally stable, meaning that they are predicted to be radioactive but no actual decay has been observed.

 The isotope ^{191}Ir was the first one of any element to be shown to present a Mössbauer effect.
 This renders it useful for Mössbauer spectroscopy for research in physics, chemistry, biochemistry, metallurgy, and mineralogy.